mattreturn1/AI_project/README.md

 ## Executing the code

-1. Calculate the metrics with `main.py`, which must be done before the execution of the other programms.
+1. Calculate the metrics with `main.py`, which must be done before the execution of the other programs.

-2. The use of Jupyter Notebook or equivalents is required to exetute `bayesian_network.ipynb` and `hidden_markov_model.ipynb`.
+2. The use of Jupyter Notebook or equivalents is required to execute `bayesian_network.ipynb` and `hidden_markov_model.ipynb`.